-Private Equity Sponsorship.
-Often we will seek to participate in transactions sponsored by what we believe to be high-quality private equity firms.
-We believe that a private equity sponsor's willingness to invest significant sums of equity capital into a company is an explicit endorsement of the quality of their investment.
-Further, private equity sponsors of portfolio companies with significant investments at risk have the ability and a strong incentive to contribute additional capital in difficult economic times should operational issues arise.
+Financial Sponsorship.
+We seek to participate in transactions sponsored by what we believe to be high-quality private equity and venture capital firms.
+We believe that a financial sponsor's willingness to invest significant sums of equity capital into a company is an explicit endorsement of the quality of their investment.
+Further, financial sponsors of portfolio companies with significant investments at risk have the ability and a strong incentive to contribute additional capital in difficult economic times should operational issues arise.